liutairan/liutairan.github.io/projects/formation_control.md

 comments: false
 ---

+Funded by the LSU Economic Development Assistantship (EDA) program.

+### Project goal
+The goal of this project was to propose new approaches and algorithms that can be used to deploy aerial or ground robots in space to form a specific geometric pattern.

+### My role
+Research Assistant

+### My contribution

+* Proposed new formation control approaches
+* Provided mathematical proofs
+* Conducted numerical and experimental validations

 ### Background
 Formation control is the behavior that a group of agents acquire and maintain a prescribed geometric shape in space.